Internet-Draft OpenPGP Key Replacement October 2024

 This note is to be removed before publishing as an RFC.

-The latest revision of this draft can be found at https://andrewgdotcom.gitlab.io/draft-gallagher-openpgp-replacementkey.
-Status information for this document may be found at https://datatracker.ietf.org/doc/draft-gallagher-openpgp-replacementkey/.
+The latest revision of this draft can be found at https://andrewgdotcom.gitlab.io/openpgp-replacementkey.
+Status information for this document may be found at https://datatracker.ietf.org/doc/draft-ietf-openpgp-replacementkey/.

 Discussion of this document takes place on the OpenPGP Working Group mailing list (mailto:openpgp@ietf.org), which is archived at https://mailarchive.ietf.org/arch/browse/openpgp/.
 Subscribe at https://www.ietf.org/mailman/listinfo/openpgp/.

-Source for this draft and an issue tracker can be found at https://gitlab.com/andrewgdotcom/draft-gallagher-openpgp-replacementkey.
+Source for this draft and an issue tracker can be found at https://gitlab.com/andrewgdotcom/openpgp-replacementkey.

 Status of This Memo